 A natural business center, Istanbul's thriving culture ensures your guests will never know a dull moment.
-With state-of-the-art conference centers just minutes away from legendary mosques and palaces, your business trip will soon feel more like a fabulous vacation.
+With state-of-the-art conference centers just minutes away from legendary mosques and palaces, you'll know how to perfectly transition from business to bleisure.

 Host the perfect business event